helmwave/docs/docs/examples/hate-umbrella/README.md

-# Umbrella chart is evil
+# ☂️ Umbrella chart is evil

 > Helmwave is only what you actually need.

-Why Umbrella chart is evil?
+Why is Umbrella chart evil?

 - You must keep extra chart.
 - You have new layer for conventional values.
 - Umbrella chart doesn't provide separate your environments.
-- When sub-chart modified you need fix it twice.
+- When sub-chart is modified, you need to fix it twice.

-Suppose that you need to describe next architecture.
+Suppose that you need to describe the next architecture.

 ```mermaid
 graph LR